EXCLUSIVE-Bombardier rejects Chinese offer for railway unit -documents

 Excluding debt, analysts and bankers have pegged the equity value of the transportation division at about $5 billion.
 Much of the company's value currently resides in its transportation business as its aerospace division has been hurt by delays and cost overruns tied to its C-Series line of commercial jets.

-At Tuesday's close, Bombardier shares had fallen 70 percent this year, and the company's market capitalisation sits at about $2 billion, well below the equity value of the transportation unit, reflecting the struggles at its aerospace business and heavy debt load.
+Bombardier shares have fallen 70 percent this year, and the company's market capitalisation sits at about $2 billion, well below the equity value of the transportation unit, reflecting the struggles at its aerospace business and heavy debt load.

 "BII and BT (Bombardier Transport) will have an incomparable synergetic relationship, and the combination will create a globalized world-class rail industrial group running the whole industrial chain," Tian wrote, adding he would keep management teams intact.